UoB-COMSM0166/2026-group-27/README.md

 * **Game Mechanics**:

-  Participants suggested improvements to the game mechanics, some of which matched features we already planned to implement, such as              adding item descriptions to improve understanding.
-They also suggested adding a warning when time is running low (e.g. 10–20 seconds            remaining).
-This indicated that players needed clearer feedback when they are under pressure.
+  Participants suggested adding a warning when time is running low (e.g. 10–20 seconds remaining).
+This indicated that players needed clearer     feedback when they are under pressure, which we considered during the rest of the development process.

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)